 The Government-Wide Financial Statements are designed to provide readers with a broad overview of NCLA's finances, in a manner similar to a private-sector business.
-They are comprised of the Statement of Net Assets and the Statement of Activities and Changes in Net Assets.
+They are comprised of the Statement of Net Positions and the Statement of Activities and Changes in Net Position.

-The Statement of Net Assets provides information about NCLA's assets and liabilities, including all long-term obligations.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of NCLA is improving or deteriorating.
+The Statement of Net Position provides information about NCLA's assets and liabilities, including all long-term obligations.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of NCLA is improving or deteriorating.

-The Statement of Activities and Changes in Net Assets provides information showing how NCLA's net assets changed during the most recent fiscal year.
-All changes in net assets are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
+The Statement of Activities and Changes in Net Position provides information showing how NCLA's net position changed during the most recent fiscal year.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.